Tifarahani/AllStocksAnalysis/README.md

 - [x] Cons: We have to retest lots of functionality and it takes a lot of time

 #### Conclusion:
 Refactoring improves the design of software, makes software easier to understand, helps us find bugs and also helps in executing the program faster.
-There is an additional benefit of refactoring.
-It changes the way a developer thinks about the implementation when not refactoring.